-We remark that the concept of mean field equilibrium is a Nash-type equilibrium concept.
-Indeed, in the case of a large number of agents, even infinitely many, as the case of mean field games is, every single agent is irrelevant, the single agent has measure zero, it is lost in the crowd.
-Hence, in the case of equilibrium, for a single agent is not convenient to unilaterally change behavior, because such a single choice will not change the mean field $\cal M$, and the agent will not optimize.
+We remark that the concept of mean field equilibrium is of Nash type.
+Indeed, in the case of a large number of agents (even infinitely many, as in the case of a mean field game) every single agent is irrelevant, the single agent has measure zero, it is lost in the crowd.
+Hence, at equilibrium, for a single agent is not convenient to unilaterally change behavior, because such a single choice will not change the mean field $\mathcal{M}$, and the agent will not optimize his behavior.

-The goal of the present paper is twofold.
-First we amend some stringent assumptions that were made in \cite{bagpes} in order to prove the existence of a mean field game equilibrium.
-Then we study a possible optimization problem for an external controller who aims to induce a suitable mean field game equilibrium.
-We suppose that such an external controller (the city administration, for example) may act on the congestion functions ${\cal F}^{w_1,w_2}$, choosing them among a suitable set of admissible functions.
+That said, the goal of the present paper is twofold.
+First we amend some stringent assumptions that were made in \cite{bagpes} to prove the existence of a mean field equilibrium.
+Then, we study a possible optimization problem for an external controller who aims to induce a suitable mean field equilibrium.
+We suppose that the external controller (the city administration, for example) may act on the congestion functions $\mathcal{F} ^{w_1,w_2}$, choosing them among a suitable set of admissible functions.